m1kethai/infinite-pokedex/README.md

 2) calc distance between the last loaded pokemon to the bottom of the list window, then fetch 30 more pokes when it distance reaches a given px/listitem distance

 3) rebuild commit history in a more organized incremental way

+4) replace lodash with only the needed modules

+5)add typescript when everything else is done